MSc in Physics: Career, Skills, Scope, Options, Outlook, Challenges

 Is the job outlook for MSc in Physics graduates favorable?

-The job outlook for individuals with an MSc in Physics degree is generally favorable, as there is strong demand for highly trained professionals with advanced knowledge in the field of physics.
+The job outlook for individuals with an MSc in Physics degree is generally favorable, as there is a strong demand for highly trained professionals with advanced knowledge in the field of physics.

 What are the challenges faced by MSc in Physics graduates?